 For the past two decades, Debra has focused her practice in the area of employment litigation and counseling, where she regularly assists employers with all aspects of employment matters.
 She helps employers navigate through the complicated and often-technical myriad of state, federal and local statutes and laws impacting employment decisions from the hiring process to performance evaluations, discipline, and separations, as well as litigation arising from all of those stages.
-She has consistently been selected for inclusion in the Minnesota Rising Stars list published by Minnesota Super Lawyers magazine.
+Debra also devotes a substantial part of her practice to financial and real estate professional litigation and advising.

 Employment Defense and Advising

 Debra understands that business decisions are not always made in the courtroom and works diligently to design practical solutions that balance a company’s legal compliance issues with its business objectives and goals in an evenhanded and creative manner.
 She also counsels companies and individuals on non-compete, non-solicitation, and trade secret matters, with a focus on the financial services industry and application of the “Protocol for Broker Recruiting.”
 She frequently appears in court to move for or defend against motions for temporary restraining orders and injunctions seeking to enforce non-compete and other post-employment restrictive covenants.

 She is well-equipped to assist you with:

 - Litigating all facets of employment matters, including discrimination and harassment issues, in state and federal courts

 - Handling administrative charges before state and federal agencies

 - Counseling and advising employers on employment issues

 - Prosecuting and defending non-compete agreements on behalf of companies and employees